Elliptic Genus of E-strings: The brane setup and the 2d gauge theories

 We study the field contents of the 2d $\mathcal{N}=(0,4)$ gauge theory.
-This is obtained by starting from the 3d field theory living on D2-branes, together with the boundary degrees at $x^2=0,L$, and then taking a 2d limit when $E\ll L^{-1}$.
+This is obtained by starting from the 3d field theory living on D2-branes, together with the boundary degrees of freedom at $x^2=0,L$, and then taking a 2d limit when $E\ll L^{-1}$.
 The 3d fields living in the region $0<x^2<L$ are

 The D2-D2 fields are in adjoint representation of $U(n)$.
 One also finds boundary degrees at the brane intersections.
-At the intersection of D2-D8, open strings provide 2d $(0,8)$ Fermi multiplet fields which we write as $\Psi_l$ ($l=1,\cdots,16$).
-They will be in the bi-fundamental representation of $O(n)\times SO(16)$ (after introducing the orientifold boundary condition on D2-D8). $\Psi_l$ are Majorana-Weyl spinors.
+At the intersection of D2-D8, open strings provide 2d Fermi multiplet fields which we write as $\Psi_l$ ($l=1,\cdots,16$).
+They will be in the bi-fundamental representation of $O(n)\times SO(16)$ (after introducing the $O8^-$ orientifold). $\Psi_l$ are left-moving Majorana-Weyl spinors.
+The maximal supersymmetry on D2-brane worldvolume is parameterized by $\frac{1+\Gamma^{11}}{2}\epsilon$, where $\epsilon$ is an eigenvector of $\Gamma^{012}$ (and further projection conditions listed above at the boundaries).

 Let us consider the boundary conditions of the 3d fields.
 At the two ends $x^2=0,L$, we shall find separate boundary conditions.
 As our goal is to obtain the 2d theory, we shall only keep the zero modes of the 3d fields along the $x^2$ direction.
 This means that we shall keep the bosonic fields satisfying the Neumann boundary conditions on both ends, and the fermionic fields which survive suitable projection conditions at both ends.
 The SUSY conditions for the D2-D2 fields at $x^2=0,L$ take the form of